cvmfs/cvmfsexec/README.md

 all the processes do not get killed or the repositories will remain mounted but inaccessible.

+## Debugging

+Syslog messages from cvmfs go in the `log` subdirectory alongside `dist`.
+A separate log file is created for each repository.  cvmfs debugging logs can also be enabled in the usual way, by setting CVMFS_DEBUGLOG in the cvmfs configuration.

 ## Running from docker

 Docker supports unprivileged user namespaces including unprivileged fuse